Pseudothelphusidae

 Pseudothelphusidae is a family of freshwater crabs found chiefly in mountain streams in the Neotropics.
 They are believed to have originated in the Greater Antilles and then crossed to Central America via a Pliocene land bridge.
-Some species of this family are troglobitic in nature and lack pigmentation and also eyes.
+Some species of this family are troglobitic.

 Parasitology

 Pseudothelpshusids are of significance to humans because many species are secondary hosts for lung flukes of the genus Paragonimus.
 Predators of pseuthelphusid crabs include the yellow-spotted river turtle and the tufted capuchin.